 Video and audio

 When it comes to video, or audio, length is also a factor.
-As video can, theoretically, be as long as you want it to be, you need to be guided instead by how long people spend watching or listening to it, as well as how you can deliver your message in a clear and engaging way.
+As video can, theoretically, be as long as you want it to be, you need to be guided instead by how long people spend watching or listening to it.
+This enables you to deliver your message in a clear and engaging way.

 For video, you should use captions or subtitles wherever possible.
 A staggering 85% of videos viewed on Facebook are viewed on mobile devices with the sound off.
 Audiences may well be browsing your content when commuting or on the move, and you should bear this in mind when deciding how you format your content.